Walk & Talk Therapy in Burlington & Oakville

 Feeling stuck, overwhelmed, or disconnected

-Our work continues to draw on relational, attachment-based, somatic, and trauma-informed approaches, just in a different setting.
+Our work continues to draw on relational, attachment-based, somatic, and trauma-informed approaches — simply in a different setting.

 Accessibility and Choice